BA Economics UCC Requirements, University Of Cape Coast

 BA Economics UCC Requirements

-Truly, the B.A Economics courses is a very competitive among the economics courses in UCC.
+Honestly, the B.An Economics course is very competitive among the economics courses in UCC.
 As a result, it is the preference of many General Arts students at Senior High School.

 UCC Economics Department – University Of Cape Coast

-Indeed, University of Cape Coast is a very reputable institution in Ghana and has a very high popularity.
+Indeed, the University of Cape Coast is a very reputable and popular institution in Ghana.

 Also, the UCC economics department offers a wide range of Art programs for selection by WASSCE graduates.

-As a result, many students, especially, those who have completed Senior High School, dream to enter into such a respected academic institution.
+As a result, many students, especially those who have completed Senior High School, dream of entering such a respected academic institution.

-Definitely, there are very competent economics lecturers at UCC to groom you to achieve a high level of competence.
+Definitely, there are very competent economics lecturers at UCC to groom you to achieve high competence.

 Core Subjects Requirements – B.A (Economics) UCC